nickgerace/nickgerace.dev/_posts/2020-02-06-thirty-minutes-with-kelsey-hightower.md

 Awesome advice for keeping you on the tracks.

 I was extremely happy that he was not only willing to help me through something that was borderline emotional, but also happy that his podcast format was not too distant from mine.
-Without spilling too many details (so excited for his podcast by the way), Kelsey is also adopting the "no cadence", diary-style podcast model.
+Without spilling too many details (so excited for his podcast by the way), Kelsey may also adopt the "no cadence", diary-style podcast model.

 Neither of us had seen too many of these, but personally...
 I think this could be a great format to spring up out of the podcast revolution.